-Through our practice of conservative budgeting, proactive management of the budget, fiscal prudence, aggressive purchasing, cost avoidance and alternative revenues the District has been able to create a budget that increases the academic offerings and rigor for all of our students while maintaining minimal real estate tax increases inlight of nominal increases in state aid.
+Through our practice of conservative budgeting, proactive management of the budget, fiscal prudence, aggressive purchasing, cost avoidance and alternative revenues the District has been able to create a budget that increases the academic offerings and rigor for all our students while maintaining a minimal real estate tax decrease considering decreases in state aid.

 Educating our students…to achieve their maximum potential.

 In the pursuit of excellence, the Hazlet Township Public School District, through a rigorous academic program with high expectations, will provide students with opportunities that lead them to become responsible, independent-thinking, global citizens.
 The school community will implement this vision through ongoing and honest self-reflection with a commitment to continuous improvement.

 The Hazlet Township Public School District vision is one where:

 - Students are actively engaged in developing twenty-first century skills.